kshaffer/theory3/week5.md

-***For Monday, September 21, 8am,*** transcribe [Song TBA]() by Death Cab for Cutie (must be logged into Google Drive with CU credentials to access audio).
+***For Monday, September 21, 8am,*** transcribe [Song TBA]() by TBA (must be logged into Google Drive with CU credentials to access audio).
 Be sure to include all of the following in your transcription:

 - Proper key signature
 - Proper time signature